BenHadmanNuclera/nuclera-sales-marketing-knowledgebase/docs/Salesforce/opportunities.md

 - The Opportunity Stage is set to the first stage (1 - Qualifying)
 - The Opportunity Name is set according to [naming conventions](#naming-conventions)

-There are a few prerequisities before creating a contact.
+There are a few prerequisities before creating an opportunity:
 - The contact is connected to an account (preferably the [account hierarchy](./accounts#hierarchies) has been formed too)
 - The contact has a Mailing Address added.
 (State and Country at a minimum)